Cosmetic Dentistry in Maple Valley

 A Straighter Whiter Smile In 2 Visits

 Veneers usually take two visits to our office to complete.
-During the first visit, we will shape the teeth that require veneers by removing some enamel; then an impression will be taken and sent to the dental lab.
+During the first visit, we will prepare the targeted teeth and an impression will be taken and sent to the dental lab.
+You will be sent home with a temporary until your next appointment.

-On the second visit to our office, the completed veneers are fitted to your teeth to make sure no adjustments are needed then cemented in place.
+On the second visit to our office, the completed veneers are fitted to your teeth and cemented in place.
 With proper oral care, your new veneers will last many years.
-Although some enamel is removed during the placement of your veneers, it will not ruin your teeth.
-Once bonded, they become a part of your natural teeth.

 Implants – A Way to Complete Your Smile